Guyana Kaieteur Falls is the number one tourist attraction in this lush country.

 It’s hard to find much information on affordable accommodation options in Georgetown; however, we stayed at Rima Guesthouse and had a great stay.

-A few mid-range hotel options with fantastic reviews, locations and amenities are El Dorado Inn and King’s Hotel & Residences.
+If you’d prefer accommodation with a private bathroom and a little more comfort, a few mid-range hotel options with fantastic reviews, locations and amenities are El Dorado Inn and King’s Hotel & Residences.

 The best hotel in town is Marriott Hotel Georgetown.